matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

     catch block.
     - If the exception is caught, it is assigned to the variable `e` and the catch block is executed.
     - If either the try or catch block is completed then continue to execute code below the try-catch block.
 - Instead of returning null when a method fails, it is usually better practice to throw and exception so that the application making use of the method can define its own flow control for the situation via exception handling.

-### The Java Exception Hierarchy - Unchecked and Checked Exceptions
+### The Java Exception Hierarchy - Unchecked and Checked Exceptions.

 - All Java exceptions are instances of classes in the Exception class hierarchy.
-- java.lang.Throwable : This is the base class for all exception classes.
+- `java.lang.Throwable` this is the base class for all exception classes.
 Its methods and constructors implement a range of functionality common to all exceptions:
-    - `java.lang.Exception` : this is the superclass of all normal exceptions
+    - `java.lang.Exception` this is the superclass of all normal exceptions.
-        - various standard and custom exception classes
+        - Various standard and custom exception classes.
-        - `java.lang.RuntimeException` : This the superclass of all normal exceptions that are unchecked exceptions
+        - `java.lang.RuntimeException`: This the superclass of all normal exceptions that are unchecked exceptions:
-            - various standard and custom runtime exception classes
+            - Various standard and custom runtime exception classes.
-    - `java.lang.Error` : This is the superclass of all "fatal error" exceptions
+    - `java.lang.Error` this is the superclass of all "fatal error" exceptions.

-- The throwable, Exception and RuntimeException class should be treated as abstract
+- The Throwable, Exception and RuntimeException class should be treated as abstract.
-- The Error exceptions are thrown by the JVM in situations where it would be unsafe or unwise for an application to attempt to recover
+- The Error exceptions are thrown by the JVM in situations where it would be unsafe or unwise for an application to attempt to recover.
 - It would be unwise to declare custom subtypes of Throwable.
-Java tools and libraries may assume that Error and Exception are the only direct subtypes of Throwable, and misbehave if that assumption is incorrect
+Java tools and libraries may assume that Error and Exception are the only direct subtypes of Throwable, and misbehave if that assumption is incorrect.

-### Checked vs Unchecked Exceptions
+### Checked vs Unchecked Exceptions.

 - Unhandled exception is liable to cause a program to crash.
 - Checked exceptions typically represent anticipated events that an application should be able to deal with.